 Contact email@example.com for more information.

-The Sydney School of Byzantine Chant will be commencing for 2017 on Tuesday 14th February.
-From 7pm a brief introduction for all students will be held, as well as registrations and supplementary exams.
+The Sydney School of Byzantine Music will be commencing on Tuesday 11 February 2020.
+From 7:30pm a brief introduction for all new students will be held, supplementary exams and classes commence for Years 2-5.

-All students are required to fill out an online enrollment form.
+All new students are required to fill out an online expression of interest form.